Household Hazardous Waste

 Unknown wastes - consult with a hazardous waste company in your area that handles unidentified wastes.
 Look for a disposal company that will follow EPA-compliant procedures on unknown wastes; be certain a certified technician takes a small sample, properly identifies it and it's contents and will remove the hazardous waste following Department of Transportation (DOT) and Resource Conservation and Recovery Act (RCRA) regulations.

 E-waste consists of the many components we have plugged in around the house; TVs, computers/laptops, computer monitors, miscellaneous cords, mice, keyboards, printers, scanners, fax machines, tablets/e-readers, music players, game consoles, cable/satellite boxes, small kitchen appliances, curling irons, etc. Many electronics contain heavy metals like mercury, lead, lithium and other hazardous materials that can pollute the air when incinerated or contaminate the ecosystem when thrown into landfills.

 When disposing of E-waste it's important to know it's being handled properly by a reputable, registered recycler.
-The MI DEQ suggests asking the following:
+EGLE suggests asking the following:

 ♦ Does the recycler hold any National Certifications (R2 or E-stewards)?

 ♦ Do they have a security and data destruction program?